-All of them are highly rated regarding end-user satisfaction; they usually offer similar levels of spinal alignment, comfort and support, and motion isolation (apart from wool).
-A foam option might have its perks but not quite as good as latex.
+All of these products are highly rated regarding end-user satisfaction; they usually offer similar levels of spinal alignment, comfort and support, and motion isolation (apart from wool).
+A foam option for a mattress pad or topper might have its perks but not quite as good as latex.
 Which one you opt for though depends on your needs and budget.

 Mattress toppers come in all shapes, sizes, and materials, so the process of finding one that is right for you can be confusing.
 Once you’ve decided on a level, it’s easier to narrow down the type of topper that is right for you.
 However, there are still plenty of options, especially if you’re going with a prevalent firmness level.

-Below we will take a look at some of the different types on the market so that you can have the best idea of what will work for you!
+Below we will take a look at some of the different types on the market so that you can have the best idea of what mattress pad or mattress topper will work for you!

 Memory foam mattress toppers tend to be the most popular; they provide more than adequate support and longevity at a lower price than latex.
-They are also available in different types of foam like their full-sized bigger brother, eg. cool gel foam and traditional visco foam.
+These bedding products are also available in different types of foam like their full-sized bigger brother, eg. cool gel and traditional Visco foam.

-A latex topper tends to be more expensive, but are very durable, and often come in all-natural latex which means they are hypoallergenic and dust mite resistant.
-They also provide a great level of support due to their springy nature which means it pushes back into your body contours to provide the utmost support and spinal alignment.
+A latex mattress topper or mattress pad tends to be more expensive, but are very durable, and often come in all-natural latex which means they are hypoallergenic and dust mite resistant.
+They also provide some of the best levels of support due to their springy nature which means it pushes back into your body contours to provide the utmost support and spinal alignment.

-Due to the expensive nature of buying a wholesome latex mattress, the alternatively smaller and cheaper toppers are very popular.
-In fact, this option is among the top 3 best-selling in comparison with the other types in this section.
+Due to the expensive nature of buying a full-sized latex mattress, the alternatively smaller and cheaper toppers are very popular.
+In fact, this option is among the top 3 bestsellers in comparison with the other types mentioned in this section.

-Wool mattress toppers are also popular because they are relatively cheap compared to the aforementioned two, but they offer little if any support, but do provide a soft plush feeling.
-These options are more geared towards altering the feel of an existing mattress as opposed to revitalizing an old and sagging one.
+Wool mattress toppers are also popular because they are relatively cheap compared to the aforementioned two, but they offer little if any support and do not provide a soft plush feeling.
+This type of mattress topper is more geared towards altering the feel of an existing mattress as opposed to revitalizing an old and sagging one.

-When you think of cooling toppers, you typically think of gel foam.
-These are usually somewhat pricier options than other topper materials, but they are incredibly technologically advanced, so you shouldn’t discount them due to the price if you are looking for comfort and support.
+When you think of a cooling topper or mattress pad, you typically think of gel foam.
+These are usually somewhat pricier options than other topper materials, but they are incredibly technologically advanced, so you shouldn’t discount them due to the price if you are looking for the best comfort and support.